-Project Number and Name Project Completion Requirements (See each project book for complete details) County Requirements Judging and Show Food and Nutrition , continued Knowledge of 2.
-A plan of food One prepared not bring add For intermeding Dashboard D Presentation one page petimeline, photocombination Fair Booth extending Use of the control of t I dish (single serving is acceptable unless of itional food items.
-This will be for display onlete and advanced projects - cost per serving ining.
-Project/Project Portfolio - 3-pronged folder activity or interest area as designated in oto, or any format that illustrates the work all of styles.
-No points given for scrapboothibit must be educational in nature.
-No food cluding snacks, and including food prepared for herwise stated in project requirements) from a ply. g of food prepared.
-Exceptions: Quick Breads, \u221ddef and the front of their project book.
-Pages can be and knowledge of the participant.
-Each pageking style. oroject book recipe.
-Do feast Breads, reate a maximum of e collage, journaling, le can be different or 477 Party Planner: A 4-H Guide to Quantity Cooking (I) All 8 activities, including 8 recipes At least 2 learning experiences At least 2 leadership/citizenship activities Project summary and project review Completed project book Display See additional requirements above 485 Racing the Clock to Awesome Meals (I) All 7 activities, including 1 recipe and the Notes for Next Time for each activity At least 2 learning experiences At least 2 leadership/citizenship activities Project review Completed project book Display See additional requirements above Tuesday, July 11 12:00-6:00 p.m.
-By appointment Ed Sands Building, Fairgrounds 486 Dashboard Dining: A 4-H Guide to Healthful Fast Food Choices (I) All 7 activities At least 2 learning experiences At least 2 leadership/citizenship activities Project review Completed project book Display No prepared dish.
-Bring a menu for the day including at least one meal that is eaten "out".
-For the project presentation, you could include healthy choices from a couple of restaurants.
-Fair Exhibit-display related to the project (i.e./ book, poster) Advanced Projects See additional requirements above 462 Yeast Breads on the Rise (A) All 5 interest areas, including at least 6 recipes At least 2 learning experiences At least 2 leadership/citizenship activities Project record and summary (Use the same book 1-2 years.)
-Completed project book Display Review General Requirements Bring 1 of the following: pizza crust, loaf of bread, 4 rolls, 4 bagels, 4 English muffins, or casserole bread 467 Cooking on My Own (A) All 7 activities and Talking It Over questions See additional requirements above Completed project book Display At least 2 learning experiences At least 2 leadership/citizenship activities Project review See additional requirements above Tuesday, July 11 12:00-6:00 p.m.
-By appointment Ed Sands Building, 469 Global Gourmet (A) All 7 activities, including preparation of meals and Notes for Next Time At least 2 learning experiences At least 2 leadership/citizenship activities Project review Completed project book Display See additional requirements above Fairgrounds Fair Exhibit-display related to the project (i.e./ book, poster) 1 TOJECT TEVIEW (i.e./ book, poster)
+Project Number and Name Project Completion Requirements (See each project book for complete details) County Requirements Judging and Show Food and Nutrition Food and Nutrition, continued Knowledge o Completed m (www.choose Exceptions: 0 Each particip Presentation one page pe timeline, pho combination pictures of a emyplate.gov or in your book insert).
+For inter Quick Breads, Yeast Breads, Dashboard Dinition will be asked to complete an activity on "a Project/Project Portfolio - 3-pronged folion activity or interest area as designated in toto, or any format that illustrates the work all of styles.
+No points given for scrapbook featured food item made using a recipe it isplay consisting of an educational poster or in fair booths. or online at go.osu.edu/menuworksheet) using rmediate and advanced projects - cost per ser ving of food prepared. ng is found below). reate a maximum of e collage, journaling, ge can be different or a include a page with pe during judging.
+477 Party Planner: A 4-H Guide to Quantity Cooking (I) All 8 activities, including 8 recipes At least 2 learning experiences At least 2 leadership/citizenship activities Project summary and project review Completed project book Portfolio See additional requirements above Monday, July 15 11:00 a.m.- 5:00 p.m.
+By appointment Ed Sands Building, 485 Racing the Clock to Awesome Meals (I) All 7 activities, including 1 recipe and the Notes for Next Time for each activity At least 2 learning experiences At least 2 leadership/citizenship activities Project review Completed project book Portfolio See additional requirements above Fairgrounds Fair Exhibit-display related to the project (i.e./ book, poster) Advanced Projects 3 462 Yeast Breads on the Rise (A) All 5 interest areas, including at least 6 recipes At least 2 learning experiences At least 2 leadership/citizenship activities Project record and summary (Use the same book 1-2 years.)
+Completed project book Portfolio Review General Requirements Bring 1 of the following: pizza crust, loaf of bread, 4 rolls, 4 bagels, 4 English muffins, or casserole bread See additional requirements above 467 Cooking on My Own (A) All 7 activities and Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project review Completed project book Portfolio See additional requirements above Monday, July 15 11:00 a.m.- 5:00 p.m.
+By appointment Ed Sands Building, 469 Global Gourmet (A) All 7 activities, including preparation of meals and Notes for Next Time At least 2 learning experiences At least 2 leadership/citizenship activities Project review Completed project book Portfolio See additional requirements above Fairgrounds Fair Exhibit-display related to the project (i.e./ book, poster)